-The publication scheme is a complete guide to the information routinely published by Kent Community Health NHS Foundation Trust.
+The publication scheme is a complete guide to the information routinely published by the trust.
 It is a description of the information about our trust which we make publicly available.

 It is important to us that this scheme meets your needs and we have designed it to be a route map so that you can find information about the Trust easily.